Developer Guide: Build, Price, and Bill with Paid

 The API uses conventional HTTP response codes to indicate the success or failure of requests:

-range indicates an error that failed given the information provided5xx
+2xxrange indicates success4xxrange indicates an error that failed given the information provided5xxrange indicates an error with Paid’s servers

 Error Response Format